-Under certain conditions, if approved by the Purchasing Department, certain goods and services may be purchased without competitive bidding.
+Under certain conditions, if approved by Procurement Services, certain goods and services may be purchased without competitive bidding.
 A memo provided by the requester (select this link to view the memo template or this link to make an editable copy of the template) must be based on one of the following reasons contained in the NC Administrative Code and based on your funding source.

 - Cases where performance or price competition are not available;

 - Where a needed product or service is available from only one source of supply;

 - Where emergency or pressing need is indicated;

 - Where competition has been solicited (by Procurement Services) but no satisfactory offers received;

 - Where standardization or compatibility is the overriding consideration;